-316. Withdrawal of cases.-No case under this Act or any rules, regulations or schemes shall be withdrawn, except on an application for such withdrawal made by the person on whose complaint the case has been started:
+316. Withdrawal of cases.- No case under this Act or any rules, regulations or schemes shall be withdrawn, except on an application for such withdrawal made by the person on whose complaint the case has been started:

-Provided that no case shall be withdrawn without the permission of the Director of Labour or the Chief Inspector or the Controller of provident funds, if such case was filed by any officer subordinate to them.
+Provided that no case shall be withdrawn without the permission of the Director General or the Inspector General or the Controller of provident funds, if such case was filed by any officer subordinate to them.